danbev/learning-ai/notes/llm.md

 them in parallel.

 That sounds good, but how do we guess?
-The guessed token need to come from the vocabulary of the LLM.
+The guessed token needs to come from the vocabulary of the LLM.
 If we take llama as an example it has 32000 tokens in its vocabulary.
 So just guessing would mean that we would have to guess from 32000 tokens.
 1/32000 = 0.00003125 chance of guessing correctly.
 So we need to do better than that and would like